 This intern was Georges Albert Édouard Brutus Gilles de la Tourette.

-Georges Gilles de la Tourette published an account of nine patients in 1885, all of which had involuntary moments or tics.
+Georges Gilles de la Tourette published an account of nine patients in 1885, all of which had involuntary moments.

 One of these accounts was of Ernestine Émilie Prondre de Guermantes.